Opinions, knowledge and resources from China Checkup's expert contributors

 These registrations are processed through a huge network of local branches across China and a business registration number is issued along with, and displayed on, the company business license.

-The new 18-digit business registration number actually goes by the Chinese name “统一社会信用代码” which could be translated as “Unified Social Credit Number”.
+The new 18-digit business registration number actually goes by the Chinese name “统一社会信用代码” which could be translated as “Unified Social Credit Code”.
 But for ease of understanding, and given that it is displayed on a company’s business license, we simply refer to it as the “Chinese business registration number”.

 Here is how it is displayed at the top of a Chinese business license besides the characters “统一社会信用代码”: